 How open banking is transforming the financial services sector

 Like all other spheres of human activities, financial operations become highly automated, mobile, and flexible.
 Using APIs also makes individual wealth management better optimized.
 It doesn’t require a financial consultant anymore.
 Third-party apps can effectively analyze one’s financial data and make reasonable suggestions.

-Banking institutions are losing their status of exclusive providers in the financial sector.
+Banking institutions are losing their status as exclusive providers in the financial sector.
 Businesses and developers are entering the game and sometimes even changing the rules.
 The sector is becoming extremely competitive.
 From the customer’s view, it is a great benefit.
 Competition fosters creativity, innovation, and better service conditions.